Municipal Accommodation Tax (MAT)

 Will the Ontario Restaurant Hotel & Motel Association be contacting the licensed short term rental accommodations to arrange payment of the MAT collected in 2020?
 Or do the hosts have to contact them?
 Or is the MAT not being collected in 2020 due to Covid-19?

-Heather asked about 3 years ago
+Heather asked over 3 years ago

 The Ontario Restaurant Hotel and Motel Association has been contacting licensed short term rental accommodations to arrange payment.
 That will include 2021 if you charged the tax.